A martingale approach to continuous-time marginal structural models: Models of clinical trials

 \subsection{Randomized trial measures}

 Our ultimate goal is to provide estimates of the causal effect of a particular treatment based on observations of patients in an observational study.

 Hypothetically, one could carry out some randomized trial where the given treatment did not depend on the previous health condition of the patient.
 If we had observations from such a trial, we could easily provide simple estimators for the causal treatment effect that would not require information about the underlying biological mechanisms.
-This is however not the case for us, so, based on observations from the observational study, we will try to simulate a counterfactual or hypothetical randomized trial.
+This is, however, not the case for us.
+So, based on observations from the observational study, we will try to simulate a counterfactual or hypothetical randomized trial.
 We assume that we have measurements of all the relevant processes and variables.
-Especially, we assume that the process $L$ is complete in the sense that it gives rise to every event that affects both the short term behavior of the treatment and the event, both the censoring and the event or both the censoring and the treatment, given the full covariate history.
+Especially, we assume that the process $L$ is complete in the sense that it gives rise to every event that affects both the short-term behavior of the treatment and the event, both the censoring and the event or both the censoring and the treatment, given the full covariate history.
 This assumption means that all the confounder processes are measured and is usually referred to as \textit{no unmeasured confounders}.

-In order to provide causal interpretation of simple estimators, we should at least require the hypothetical trial to satisfy the following: \begin{enumerate} \item Both the underlying biological process and the event process should dynamically behave in the same way in the counterfactual trial and the observational study, given the full covariate history, \item One should not allow drop-out due to poor health or recovery, i.e. the censoring should not be directly affected by the underlying health process, given the event and treatment history, \item Since we consider time dependent treatments, we have to generalize the notion of a randomized trial slightly.
-In our counterfactual trial, the patient's previous health condition or censoring should not be relevant for the short term behavior of the treatment process.
+In order to provide causal interpretation of simple estimators, we should at least require the hypothetical trial to satisfy the following: \begin{enumerate}[(1)] \item[(1)] Both the underlying biological process and the event process should dynamically behave in the same way in the counterfactual trial and the observational study, given the full covariate history. \item[(2)] One should not allow drop-out due to poor health or recovery, that is, the censoring should not be directly affected by the underlying health process, given the event and treatment history. \item[(3)] Since we consider time-dependent treatments, we have to generalize the notion of a randomized trial slightly.
+In our counterfactual trial, the patient's previous health condition or censoring should not be relevant for the short-term behavior of the treatment process.
 Heuristically, this means that the randomization should act locally in time. \end{enumerate}